-GDIT is seeking an experienced Technology Transfer Specialist to support the Walter Reed National Military Medical Center (WRNMMC) Department of Research Programs (DRP).
-The DRP supports WRNMMC by providing world-class support for research development protocol review and project oversight for military and civilian staff.
+GDIT is seeking an experienced Technology Transfer Specialist to support military research programs.
 This position will be responsible for the following:

 Experience or demonstrated knowledge of technology transfer, working knowledge of Federal technology transfer legislation and policies.

 Process, negotiate, execute and revise agreements in support of WRNMMC investigators collaborations with parties outside the Federal government.

 Be a point of contact for incoming request forms for agreements including CRADAs, MTAs, Collaborative agreements, SLAs, IAAs and others.

 Maintain records including adding information in databases and tracking them for future reference.

 Identify external entities with interest in faculty research area(s), and developing research partnerships.

 Assist with outreach to potential partners by assisting scientists in developing statements of work, directing them to in-house personnel for budget development and assuring that they follow all in house policies for establishing agreements with potential partners.

 Review and evaluate intellectual property (IP) held by partner as well as in-house IP to determine the possibility of new IP and value of the collaboration.

 Help inventors with their invention disclosures and assist with other laboratory or outreach projects as needed.
 This includes working with other members on special projects and assignments.